 This means that the stimuli can activate the dopamine system and stir up powerful, lasting urges.
-So strong are these stimuli that by themselves, they can even cause drug-like effects on the brain and increase the risk of relapse for those with a prior addiction.
+These stimuli can also have drug-like effects on the brain.
+This increases the risk of relapse for those with a prior addiction.

 Drinking to Avoid Problems

-However, substance abuse like that of alcohol can upset this balance and cause individuals to continue drinking.
+However, alcohol abuse can upset this balance and cause individuals to continue drinking.

 Avoiding Withdrawal Symptoms